 There are several community gardens in the Durham Region, where you can "own" or "rent" a small plot of land and grow your own food.

-To find out more , see the Durham Region Community Garden Network for a garden near you.
+To find out more, visit the Durham DIG website for a garden near you.

 There are a few notable community gardens in Durham: